 The Conversion Trade-Off: What You Gain and What You Lose

 An honest answer: you’re trading some pool quality for living room flexibility.
-MDF plays slower and more predictably than slate, which is good for consistency but bad for feel.
-The K-66 cushions work, but they’re not rail-of-a-real-room cushions.
-You’ll notice the difference if you’ve shot seriously on actual pool tables.
+MDF plays slower and more predictably than slate; you keep the consistency and give up some feel.
+The K-66 cushions work, though they don’t rebound quite like the rails on a dedicated slate table.
+You’ll notice the difference if you’ve shot seriously on real equipment.

 What you gain is space.
 Your dining table doesn’t disappear from your home for five years.
 You use the same footprint for three activities.
 Your friends don’t assume you’re building a man cave in your suburban four-bedroom.
 For most home players, this trade is worth making.

 The slate versus MDF comparison is one we’ve covered extensively elsewhere.
-The short version: MDF is stable, plays consistent, and won’t bankrupt you.
-Slate is the gold standard but requires dedicated space and serious money.
+The short version: MDF plays consistent and won’t bankrupt you, while slate is the top-tier surface that demands dedicated space and real money.
 Convertible tables force the MDF conversation.
 Accept that trade or go full-size slate.

 How to Pick the Right Size